Customize Consent Preferences

 List of International banks

 In order to set up a corporate bank account to operate your business easily and efficiently, you need to choose the right bank that matches your business needs.
+Here are some of the banks recommended and preferred by many owners of Hong Kong companies:

 International Bank with online application – no need to travel